What is Regulation F?

 - Provide consumers with accurate information about the debt, the original creditor, and their rights under Regulation F.

-- Respect consumers’ wishes to be contacted only at certain times and places.
+- Only contact the consumers at certain times and places.

 - Avoid using deceptive or abusive language or practices.